We know living and aging well is important. We designed our Healthy Behaviors Program to:

 - Help you reach your health and wellness goals

-Our Healthy Behaviors Program includes seven types of activities that eligible members can complete to earn a reward:
+In 2020, our Healthy Behaviors Program included seven types of activities that eligible members can complete to earn a reward:

 - Health risk assessment (HRA) – Offers qualifying members an incentive to complete the assessment.